 Formula Mass (Formula Weight)

-Formula Mass (Formula Weight) is a more general term that can be applied to compounds that are not composed of molecules, such as ionic compounds.
+Author: asim /Formula Mass (Formula Weight) is a more general term that can be applied to compounds that are not composed of molecules, such as ionic compounds.

 In practice, the terms, molecular mass, molecular weight, formula mass and formula weight are used interchangeably by Chemists.